 * These items must be submitted directly to the Admissions Office by the person writing the letter of recommendation, must be on letterhead, and can be emailed to firstname.lastname@example.org.
 The letters cannot be forwarded by the applicant.

-Students seeking readmission will be required to participate in a conference call with the Readmission Board at the time your application is reviewed.
-Once your application is complete, the Director of Admissions will contact you with specific arrangements concerning your conference call.
+Students seeking readmission will be required to participate in a conference call with the Readmission Board at the time the application is reviewed.
+Once the application is complete, the Director of Admissions will contact you with specific arrangements concerning your conference call.

 - Students seeking readmission who wish to change their major may indicate the desired new major on the application for readmission.
 Approval of major change will be considered on a space available basis.
 If approved, this procedure eliminates the need for the student to complete a Change of Major request after enrollment.

-- Students who have attended other institutions of higher learning since their last enrollment at MMA must have an official transcript from each institution attended submitted directly to the Director of Admissions.
+- Students who have attended other institutions of higher learning since their last enrollment at MMA must have an official transcript from each institution attended submitted directly to the Director of Admissions and Enrollment Management.
 These transcripts must be received and satisfactory performance must be indicated before approval for registration will be granted.
 Failure to report any schools attended will result in your application not being accepted.
 In cases where the courses are in progress and transcripts will not be available in time, a progress report from the course instructor(s) must be submitted.
-If readmitted, a student will not necessarily be awarded transfer credit for work taken at another institution after dismissal from MMA.
+If readmitted, a student may request a transcript review to determine whether courses completed at other institutions can be transferred to MMA.

-- Co-op students on an official work term and also taking courses at MMA are not required to apply for readmission if they withdraw from all courses during the work term.
-Their enrollment status is retained as a co-op student at work.
+- Cooperative Education students on an official work term and also taking courses at MMA are not required to apply for readmission if they withdraw from all courses during the work term.
+Their enrollment status is retained as a Cooperative Education student at work.

 MMA will try to meet the returning students’ course selection requests.
 However, pre-registration by currently enrolled students may result in desired courses being at capacity.
-Maine Maritime Academy cannot guarantee on-campus housing.
+Maine Maritime Academy cannot guarantee on-campus housing for readmitted students.

 A $100 non-refundable deposit is required of all returning students to reserve their position in the class.
-Failure to notify the Director of Admissions by the appropriate date may result in loss of place.
+Failure to submit the deposit by the appropriate date may result in loss of place.